Rossborough Park Cyclo-cross Skills Training Pilot Project

-A cyclo-cross skills training course is currently being piloted at Rossborough Park from September 20 - December 10, 2019.
-Decisions regarding the permanent installation of this course will be made at the close of the pilot.
+A cyclo-cross skills training course was piloted at Rossborough Park from September 20 - December 10, 2019.
+The course is now closed and decisions regarding the permanent installation of this course will be made in early 2020.

 Share your feedback about the cyclo-cross course using the form at the bottom of this page.

 For project updates, continue to check back on this webpage and follow announcements on Nextdoor for neighborhoods surrounding Rossborough Park.